Sv443-Network/UserUtils/README.md

 If only one argument is passed, it will be used as the `max` value and `min` will be set to 0.

 If `enhancedEntropy` is set to true (false by default), the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) is used for generating the random numbers.
-Note that this takes MUCH longer, but the generated IDs will have a higher entropy.
+Note that this makes the function call take longer, but the generated IDs will have a higher entropy.

 <details><summary><b>Example - click to view</b></summary>